visulate/visulate-for-oracle/docs/index.md

 APIs are available for all application features.

 ### Advanced Search and Filter
-Single query to find a objects by name in every schema and database.
+Single query to find objects by name in every schema and database.
 Filtered search to find objects in a database that match a wildcard pattern (e.g. E-Business Suite product prefix).
 Advanced search API to identify objects and their dependent objects (e.g. a find the schema definition for a stored procedure and every object it needs to install cleanly)

 ### DDL Download
 Call dbms_metadata to get DDL for individual objects or groups of objects.